playlife1/playlife1/README.md

 **Somethings about me：**

 - 👨🏻‍💻 I’m currently learning Web development technology
-- 🙇🏻‍♂️ I’m looking for a job as a font-end developer
+- 🙇🏻‍♂️ I’m looking for a job as a front-end developer
 - ✍🏻 I’m willing to share knowledge and I use github to upload my learning materials
 - ...